-As I watched the flowers bloom, age and wither, I could see beauty in all the steps of the process.
+As flowers bloom, age and wither, beauty can be seen in all the steps of the process.

-Love was at the heart of the journey.
-A love without judgment of whether they were at the beginning or the end or even how frazzled they looked when it was all over.
+Love is at the heart of the journey.
+A love without judgment of whether they’re at the beginning or the end or how frazzled they look when it’s all over.